rome/tools/crates/rome_analyze/CONTRIBUTING.md

 In addition to selecting a group, rules may be flagged as `recommended`.
 The **recommended rules** are enabled in the default configuration of the _Rome_ linter.
 As a general principle, a recommended rule should catch actual programming errors.
-For instance detecting a coding pattern that will throw an exception at runtime.
+For instance, detecting a coding pattern that will throw an exception at runtime.
-Pedantic rules that check for certain unwanted patterns but may have high false positive rates, should be left off from the recommended set.
+Pedantic rules that check for specific unwanted patterns but may have high false positive rates, should be left off from the recommended set.
 Rules intended to be recommended should be flagged as such even if they are still part of the `nursery` group, as unstable rules are only enabled by default on unstable builds.
-This gives to the project time to test the rule, find edge cases, etc.
+This gives the project time to test the rule, find edge cases, etc.

 ## Lint rules

 When creating or updating a lint rule, you need to be aware that there's a lot of generated code inside our toolchain.
-Our CI makes sure that this code is not out of sync and fails otherwise.
+Our CI ensures that this code is not out of sync and fails otherwise.
 See the [code generation section](#code-generation) for more details.

+To create a new rule, you have to create and update several files.
+Because it is a bit tedious, _Rome_ provides an easy way to create and test your rule using [Just](https://just.systems/man/en/).
+_Just_ is not part of the rust toolchain, you have to install it with [a package manager](https://just.systems/man/en/chapter_4.html).

 ### Choose a name